pa2si/salsa-calendar/README.md

-v 0.1.13
+v 0.1.14

 that's new:

-- search option in all events page implemented.
+- Google Javascript API implemented for the form field when adding an event.
+"Auto complete feature"

 to dos:

 - order of about and Nav Links change when logged in
-- show my events
+- check if only the events of the user are shown in the my events or all events
 - filter buttons
 - toast for login